AmadeusITGroup/HttpSessionReplacer/README.md

 session repository for JEE and other java containers.
 Default implementation comes with in-memory and Redis based implementation.

-The project is inspired by Spring Session project, but it has additional motivation to avoid any dependency on Spring libraries, and, so, make it usable in applications that don't use Spring, or that use an older version.
+The project is inspired by Spring Session project and reuses some of redis logic from it.
-Much of the redis logic is inspired and builds on work done in Spring Session.
+Its objective is to avoid any dependency on Spring libraries, and, so, make it usable in applications that don't use Spring, or that use an older version.
 The implementation, however, uses the Jedis library directly.
 This makes the algorithm easier to port to other languages.